ScooloV/bbpedia/docs/starplayers/'Captain'_Karina_Von_Riesz.md

 * [Regeneration]
 * **Tasty Morsel**

 Once per game, when Karina fails a Bloodlust roll, she may choose to bite an opposition player with a ST of 3 or lower as if they were a Thrall Lineman team-mate.
-Karina may note bite Star Players with this special rule.
+Karina may not bite Star Players with this special rule.

 ### Special Rules